IchiruTake/xyops/docs/governance.md

 ### 1. Guiding Principles

-The xyOps project exists to empower users and developers through openness, reliability, and fairness.
-Our governance model is designed to preserve these principles indefinitely:
+The xyOps project is built on openness, transparency, and long-term reliability.
+This governance model exists to protect those values and ensure that xyOps remains a durable, community-serving open-source project.

-- **Open Access:** All source code, tools, and documentation will be freely available under the BSD 3-Clause License in perpetuity.
+- **Open Access:** All source code and documentation will remain available under the BSD 3-Clause License.
-- **Transparency:** All decisions affecting the project are made publicly and archived for accountability.
+- **Transparency:** All decisions that materially affect the project will be made publicly and archived for accountability.
-- **Meritocracy:** Technical merit and community trust guide decision-making; not titles or corporate affiliation.
+- **Meritocracy:** Influence is earned through high-quality, consistent contributions and alignment with the project's values.
-- **Continuity:** Stewardship of xyOps must always serve the longevity and stability of the project above all else.
+- **Continuity:** Stewardship decisions prioritize the long-term stability and health of the project above all else.

 ### 2. Governance Model

-xyOps currently operates under a **Steward-Led** governance model, transitioning toward **Community-Led Stewardship** as the contributor base grows.
+xyOps currently operates under a **Steward-Led** governance model and intends to evolve into a **broader community stewardship model** as the contributor base grows.

+#### Steward-Led Phase (Current)
-- **Steward-Led Phase:** PixlCore LLC and Joseph Huckaby are the initial maintainers and release stewards.
+PixlCore LLC and Joseph Huckaby serve as the initial maintainers and project stewards.
-	- All technical and policy decisions are made in the open and documented in the repository.
-- **Community-Led Phase (in development):**
+Their responsibilities include:

+- Overseeing technical direction and releases
+- Reviewing and merging contributions
+- Ensuring that the project continues to align with the Longevity Pledge and BSD licensing
+- Documenting important decisions in public

+#### Evolving Toward Shared Stewardship
+As xyOps grows, additional trusted contributors may be invited into expanded stewardship roles, including:

+- Maintainers with commit access
-	- A small group of trusted contributors, known as the **Steering Committee**, will be invited to guide roadmap planning, code review policy, and succession matters.
+- A small advisory group of experienced contributors who help shape roadmap priorities, review policy changes, and advise on succession matters

-	- Committee membership will be earned through consistent, high-quality contributions and a demonstrated commitment to the project's longevity principles.
+This evolution is intentional but not bound to a specific timeline; it will occur naturally as the contributor ecosystem matures.

-Decisions will generally be made by **consensus**, i.e. a proposal is accepted if no one objects after a reasonable period.
-If consensus cannot be reached, the Stewards will make a final call guided by the project's principles.
+Decision-making will generally follow **consensus by discussion**.
+If consensus cannot be reached, the Stewards will make a final decision guided by the project's principles and the best interests of long-term stability.

 ### 3. Roles & Responsibilities

 #### Maintainers
-- Have commit access and release authority.
+- Have commit access and release authority
-- Review pull requests for technical soundness, style, and security.
+- Review pull requests for technical soundness, security, and consistency
-- Ensure that all merged code remains under the BSD 3-Clause License.
+- Uphold the BSD 3-Clause License for the entire codebase
+- Document notable changes and decisions publicly

 #### Contributors
-- Submit patches, bug reports, and documentation improvements.
+- Provide patches, bug reports, and documentation improvements
-- Agree that all contributions are licensed under MIT.
+- Agree that all contributions are licensed under the project's existing BSD 3-Clause License
-- May be nominated for Maintainer or Committee roles based on merit.
+- May be nominated for expanded roles based on merit, trust, and sustained participation

-#### Steering Committee (Future)
+#### Advisory Group (Future)
+As the project grows, a small group of trusted contributors may be formalized to:

-- Provides continuity and high-level guidance.
+- Provide continuity and high-level guidance
-- Approves new maintainers and mediates disputes.
+- Review proposals affecting roadmap, policy, or governance
+- Participate in steward succession discussions
-- Oversees the project's adherence to the Longevity Pledge.
+- Help ensure adherence to the Longevity Pledge

+This group is advisory rather than executive; final release authority remains with the Stewards unless governance evolves further.

-### 4. Succession & Stewardship
+### 4. Succession & Long-Term Stewardship

-To ensure the long-term survival of xyOps:
+To reduce single-maintainer or single-organization risk, xyOps is structured so the project can outlive any individual or entity.

-- If PixlCore LLC or Joseph Huckaby are unable to continue active stewardship, **a designated successor organization** (foundation or trusted nonprofit) will inherit responsibility for maintenance and governance.
+If PixlCore LLC or Joseph Huckaby are ever unable to continue active stewardship:

+- The intention is to transfer stewardship to a suitable successor; ideally a foundation, nonprofit, or trusted maintainer group.
+- Any transfer of stewardship will include clear expectations that xyOps remain openly developed under the BSD 3-Clause License.
-- The successor will be legally and publicly bound by the [Longevity Pledge](https://github.com/pixlcore/xyops/blob/main/LONGEVITY.md) and this charter.
+- The community will be notified publicly before any transition is finalized.

-- The Steering Committee (once established) will have the authority to elect new stewards or reconstitute governance as needed, provided all changes honor the project's permanent MIT licensing and open-source commitments.
+This charter does not impose legal obligations but is a public commitment to transparent, community-respecting transitions.

-### 5. Amendments
+### 5. Governance Amendments

-This document may be updated to reflect the project's growth, provided that:
+This document may evolve as xyOps grows.
+Amendments require:

-- All changes are made through a public pull request and approved by maintainers or the Steering Committee.
+- A public pull request
+- Review and approval by current maintainers (and advisory members, once established)
-- No amendment may contradict or weaken the commitments in the [Longevity Pledge](https://github.com/pixlcore/xyops/blob/main/LONGEVITY.md).
+- No changes that undermine the commitments expressed in the Longevity Pledge or reduce the openness of the project

+Amendments will be documented and archived for transparency.

 ### 6. Acknowledgment

-This Governance Charter formalizes the commitment that xyOps will remain not just *open source*, but *well-governed*, transparent, and community-sustained.
+This charter affirms xyOps' commitment to being not only open source, but responsibly stewarded, transparent in direction, and built for long-term sustainability.

-- *Joseph Huckaby*
+- **Joseph Huckaby**
 - Founder & Steward, PixlCore LLC
 - October 27, 2025